Noodles, Brandy And Guns

 Then holding the magazine below bar level I popped a couple more rounds out and slipped them into my pocket then asked the girl for a towel which she promptly handed over to me.

 After I had wiped all traces of our fingerprints off of it and rolled the parts into the towel I handed it to the girl with instructions to give it to the Mamasan and not play with it- these things are dangerous.
-Heh- talk about selling sand to Arabs!.
+Heh- talk about selling sand

 To this suggestion she nodded her head vigorously then promptly went and laid it in the sleeping Mamasan’s lap.